 Death is the fate that awaits all living things.
-Accepting your own mortality through regular actions can help you live life to the fullest and be prepared to leave when the time comes.
+Learning how to accept your death through regular actions can help you live life to the fullest and be prepared to leave when the time comes.

 Talk About It

 People often fear things they don't know much about.
-If you aren't thinking or talking about your desires for after death services or after life possibilities, you don't likely know a lot about your own death experience.
+If you aren't thinking or talking about your desires for after death services or afterlife possibilities, you don't likely know a lot about your own death experience or how to accept death.
 While you can't know when or how you'll die, or what it will feel like, you can take time to tell loved ones how you'd like your body handled after death.
 You can discuss what will happen with your assets and even share your ideas about what the afterlife looks like.

 Groups like Death Over Dinner emphasize the importance of making death a mainstream topic of your everyday conversations so you'll be more comfortable dealing with the idea of death and others will too.